-- Homeworks/Mini Projects (75%): Regular assignments and mini-projects, likely in groups, aimed at reinforcing understanding and application of course concepts. - Final Project (25%): A culminating project, potentially in groups, allowing students to demonstrate a deeper understanding of quantum mechanics and quantum computing concepts.
+- Homeworks/Mini Projects (70%): Regular group assignments and group mini-projects, aimed at reinforcing understanding and application of course concepts. - Final Project (30%): A culminating group project will allow students to demonstrate a deeper understanding of quantum mechanics and quantum computing concepts.